Kilrossanty GAA

 In the early days of the GAA, Kerry GAA wore red and green as their colours.
-In 1903, they traveled east to play a tournament in Dungarvan and inexplicably left the green and red jerseys at home.
-Percy Kirwan borrowed the green and gold kit off local club Kilrossanty Kerry GAA Liked the Jerseys as they Brought Them Luck.
+In 1903, they travelled east to play a tournament in Dungarvan and accidentally left the green and red jerseys at home.
+Percy Kirwan borrowed the green and gold kit off local club Kilrossanty and following a strong performance, they decided to adopt the colours.